Spring Garden Revival

 Contact Watertown's Department of Public Works for Edging Debris Disposal & Municipal Right-of-Way Coordination

-Proper disposal of lawn edging debris in Watertown is essential for environmental compliance and community cleanliness.
-From April–November, residents must use biodegradable paper bags for yard waste—no plastic bags—in accordance with MassDEP guidelines.
-For bulk materials like metal, plastic, or concrete edging, the Transfer Station is available.
-When working near sidewalks, streets, or parkways, advance notification and coordination with the Department of Public Works is required to protect street trees and ensure public safety.
-Immediate cleanup is necessary to prevent storm drain contamination, and material staging should be managed to align with municipal street sweeping and beautification projects.
+Proper debris disposal is a key responsibility when performing lawn edging in Watertown.
+Yard waste, such as grass clippings and edging debris, must be placed in biodegradable paper bags from April through November—plastic bags are not accepted per MassDEP.
+For bulk materials like metal, plastic, or concrete edging, use the municipal Transfer Station.
+Advance notification is required for any work near sidewalks, streets, or parkways, and coordination with the Department of Public Works ensures protection of street trees and integration with municipal projects.
+Immediate cleanup is essential to prevent storm drain contamination and should be coordinated with street sweeping schedules.

 Watertown Department of Public Works